localagi/localAGI/README.md

 **Working on [AI-dedicated Workflows](https://github.com/localagi/ai-dedicated-workflows)** to share best practices over several repositories and projects.

-### :star2: When you use any of my work, leave me a star!
+### :star2: When you like any of my work, leave a star!
 Thank you! :star2:

 ## State of work